Rovas payment processor

 The Rovas payment processor lets a web, desktop, or mobile application redirect users to Rovas to pay for a subscription or product in Chrons (CHR) or Euros (EUR).
 Your application manages its own user database and tracks access to premium features.

-HTTPS only: All integration traffic must use https:// — payment links, callbackurl, webhook endpoints, and API hosts.
+HTTPS only: All integration traffic must use https:// — payment links, callback_url, webhook endpoints, and API hosts.
 Do not send secrets or payment parameters over plain HTTP.

 Environments